-Some agents will charge renewal costs for extending / taking out a new contract so don't be caught out and ask the questions up front.
+Some agents will charge renewal costs for extending and taking out a new contract so don't be caught out and ask the questions up front.

 Look at who is providing the utilities and what the process is to take over these services.
-Perhaps you may be able to ask the agent to speak to the Landlord or existing tenants to ensure the service are still running thereby avoiding and re-connections fees.
+Perhaps you may be able to ask the agent to speak to the landlord or existing tenants to ensure the services are still running thereby avoiding any reconnection fees.